GetSerene/siam/README.md

   - Hooks for integration testing
 - Provides single sign on (SSO) across apps
 - Variety of sign on widgets
+- Multi-factor authentication or at least out of band authentication

 Architecture Notes